TiteiKo/titeiko.github.io/_posts/2017-01-01-deploying-ruby-another-way.md

 ### Pros

-- Installing and updating on a server becomes as easy as running a `apt-install our-project`
+- Installing and updating on a server becomes as easy as running a `apt-get install our-project`
 - Ruby and all the other dependencies are installed alongside the project.
 - Deploying or updating a server doesn't require to have ruby, git or anything installed except ssh.
 - You can go crazy and make a core package containing the source code, a package containing the web service and one containing a workers service.